-Honestly, I think this is one of the better apps out there right now.
+I think this is one of the best apps out there right now.
 It seems like you can use this app for anything from hooking up to finding a serious relationship, and as your interests shift your profile can too!
-With apps like Tinder or Happn, the expectation is usually pretty clear (casual dating), but there still is guesswork involved.
+With apps like Tinder or Happn, the expectation is usually pretty clear, but there still is guesswork involved.
 But with this app, your expectations along with other people’s are laid out in the open.

 I’d say they succeeded in giving a whole new meaning (or a few possible ones) to DTF.

 We hope you’ve found our OK Cupid review useful.
 We’ve got plenty more online dating site reviews for you to check out.

 Ready to try OKCupid?